-What Do The Letters Really Mean?
+What Do the Designation Letters Really Mean?

 Those letters that frequently appear after a Realtor’s name mean that he or she has invested the time, energy and financial resources to offer consumers an advanced level of knowledge and skills.